Skip to main content

 Cast-in-Place $75-$125 $1,500-$2,500 + labor Damaged masonry chimneys Lifetime

 Labor Costs: Installing a liner is skilled work.
 In Edwards, expect to pay $800-1,500 for labor, depending on chimney height, accessibility, and complexity.
-A 25-foot chimney with two 90-degree offsets takes significantly longer than a straight 15-foot run.
+A 25-foot chimney with two 90-degree offsets takes a lot longer than a straight 15-foot run.

-We typically recommend stainless steel for Edwards homes.
-It handles the temperature swings, works with wood or gas, and lasts long enough that you won’t need to think about it again for 20+ years.
+We usually recommend stainless steel for Edwards homes.
+It handles the temperature swings, works with wood or gas, and lasts long enough that you won’t think about it again for 20-plus years.

 Fireplace Installation and Gas Insert Services

 Sometimes repair isn’t enough.
-Maybe you’ve got an old masonry fireplace that’s inefficient as a heating source, or you want to convert to gas for convenience.
+Maybe you’ve got an old masonry fireplace that barely throws heat, or you want to switch to gas for the convenience.
 That’s where our fireplace installation and gas insert services come in.

 Gas Insert Installation Breakdown: